Shamari DeVoe: Career

 DeVoe was discovered by American rapper Lisa Lopes, who mentored Blaque.
 She formed Blaque with Brandi Williams and Reed.
 The group made their first appearance in 1997, in the music video for Lil' Kim's "Not Tonight".
 Their debut album Blaque (1999) sold more than 1.5 million copies and was certified Platinum.
 Billboard named Blaque as the fourth "Best New Artist" in 1999.

 In 2000, DeVoe portrayed a cheerleader named Lava in the comedy film Bring It On.

 Blaque went on hiatus until 2007 and eventually split in 2008.
 Natina Reed died after being hit by a car in 2012.
 DeVoe still performs with fellow group member Brandi Williams.

 In November 2018, DeVoe joined the cast of the Bravo reality television series The Real Housewives of Atlanta for the show's eleventh season.
 On September 26, 2019, it was announced that DeVoe would not be returning for the twelfth season.
 She is working on a collaboration with her husband Ronnie DeVoe called Me & Mari.
 The duo released a single called "Love Comes Through" on December 7, 2018.

 Personal life

-On March 10, 2006, she married Ronnie DeVoe of New Edition and Bell Biv DeVoe.
-The couple have twin boys, Ronald and Roman, who were born in 2017.
+On March 10, 2006, she married Ronnie DeVoe of New Edition.
+The couple have twin boys born in 2017.
 DeVoe became a member of Alpha Kappa Alpha sorority in December 2014.